 Now is your chance to really get to know a piece of Oregon.
 Are you interested in ancient lava flows?
 Or maybe watching a play under the stars is more your thing.
 Then again, there definitely days’ worth of play around Oregon’s tallest peak.
 And if you want to ramble around a valley known for its food — without driving — you can do that too.

-Explore Lava Lands
+Explore Lands of Lava

 Witness dramatic geologic wonders at Newberry National Volcanic Monument and Lava Lands, a 54,000-acre expanse of lava fields, basalt formations, rippling lakes and waterfalls.
 Fun fact: Newberry Crater is Oregon’s largest volcano.
 Here you can take the Trail of the Molten Land, where astronauts trained for moon landings, or walk through a lava cast forest.
 Go underground in Lava River Cave, Oregon’s longest continuous lava tube, or take photos at the park’s highest point, Paulina Peak.
 There are buttes to climb, waterfalls to find and a big obsidian flow to admire.
-And if for some miracle, your Newberry checklist is accomplished in less than three days, there are more attractions nearby.
+And if your Newberry checklist is somehow accomplished in less than three days, there are plenty more attractions nearby.
 The charming town of La Pine makes for an easy base camp.

-Spotlight on Shakespeare
+Spotlight on the Rogue Valley

 Days of Play at Mt.
 Hood